TheKestner/tic-tac-toe/pseudocode.md

 * Title
 * Dynamic 3x3 grid that is clickable
+ - event listener for each gird on board
 * Grids should have the correct player symbol X or O
 * Restart button - resets state
+  - event listener for Restart Button

+Onload for dynamic board
 Dynamic Function to create 3x3 grid via javascript

 Board [